MINI MIGHTYMAN TRIATHLON

 The run number is the middle sized paper in you race number grouping.
 You will need to wear this number on the run course.
 This number MUST be on the front of you as you cross the finish line.
 You may use safety pins (provided at packet pick-up or chip pick-up) or a race belt to display the number on your front.

-On race morning after you have affixed your assigned race number to your helmet, bike, and shirt/race belt you will then need to get your body marking done.
+We recommend you use the body marking tattoos that are in your packet.
+If you prefer, you can get body marked on race morning.
 The body marking station is located near the entrance to the Transition Area at the race site.
 Plan to bring your run number with you as you will need it to insure that the person body marking you is writing the correct number.
 The body marking will have your assigned race number on your upper left arm as well as on your right calf.
 You will also be marked on the back of you right calf with your age if you are racing in the Age Group division or with your race division if you are racing as a Relay.
 You will also be marked on your hand.

 Swim – When triathletes finish the swim portion of the race, they will enter the transition area and proceed to their designated bicycle rack (relay teams make their exchange at their designated rack number).